Strategic Plan: Overview

 Key strategic research priorities

-As well as our strong commitment to funding curiosity-led research across a broad base we highlight three priority areas for particular focus.
+As well as our strong commitment to funding researcher-led bioscience across a broad base we highlight three priority areas for particular focus.
 These are uniquely at the core of our remit, where focus will have the most impact, nationally and internationally:

-- Food security: bioscience for a sustainable supply of sufficient, affordable, nutritious and safe food, adapting to a rapidly changing world
+- Agriculture and food security: bioscience for sustainable and productive agriculture, supplying not only sufficient, affordable, nutritious and safe food, but also non-food products and feedstocks, in a rapidly changing world

-- Basic bioscience underpinning health: driving advances in fundamental bioscience for better health and improved quality of life across the lifecourse, reducing the need for medical and social intervention
+- Bioscience for health: driving advances in fundamental bioscience for better health across the lifecourse, reducing the need for medical and social intervention

-We have prioritised three enabling themes, which are critical to our vision for UK bioscience.
+We have also prioritised three enabling themes, which are critical to our vision for UK bioscience.
 These cross-cutting themes will require clear actions over and beyond this planning period.
-Getting the themes right, and in some cases embracing the inherent culture change, is essential to ensure successful delivery of economic and social benefits from our investment of public money:
+Getting the themes right, and in some cases embracing the inherent culture change, is essential to deliver economic and social benefits from our investment of public money:

-- Knowledge exchange, innovation and skills: maximising the impact of our science and skilled people in boosting the UK economy, informing policy and improving quality of life
+- Enabling innovation: maximising the impact of our science and skilled people in boosting the UK economy, informing policy and improving quality of life

-- Exploiting new ways of working: enabling innovative working practices in an era of rapid technological advancement, the next generation internet, and quantitative and computational approaches to bioscience
+- Exploiting new ways of working: enabling innovative working practices in an era of rapid technological advancement, multidisciplinary research, high throughput technologies, the next generation internet, and quantitative and computational approaches to bioscience

-- Partnerships: working with our many stakeholders and other funders, nationally and internationally, to deliver our ambitious vision for UK bioscience
+- Partnerships: working with our many stakeholders, including other funders and the public, nationally and internationally, to deliver our exciting vision for global impact from UK bioscience